 Today, Emma is a healthy 10 year old, playing soccer and basketball, and, except for a thin, pale scar on her chest, just like all the others in her fourth grade class.
 She, and many others, are the beneficiaries of remarkable progress in infant heart care.
 Had she been born 50 years ago, she would have died within 24 hours.
 Today, for the first time in history, there are more adults living with a history of major heart defects than there are children.

 Valentine’s Day is the perfect time to recognize this success, and to celebrate tens of thousands of mended little hearts.

-Scott Yeager, MD, is a pediatric cardiologist at the The University of Vermont Children’s Hospital at the University of Vermont Medical Center and a professor at the University of Vermont College of Medicine.
+Scott Yeager, MD, is a pediatric cardiologist at the The University of Vermont Children’s Hospital at the University of Vermont Medical Center and a professor at the Larner College of Medicine at UVM.